Mercedes-Benz is electrifying the tried-and-tested Econic. For mankind and the climate.

 We ensure that the battery of the eEconic remains powerful and has a long range.
 This includes close monitoring of the battery's state of health (SoH).
-Based on this data, you always have an eye on the status of your battery via the MB Uptime service.
+Based on this data, you can always keep an eye on the status of your battery via the MB Uptime service.

 A green fleet pays off – with the right financing, we put you on the right track from the outset.
 This includes the financing of the vehicle and the charging infrastructure as well as warranty and maintenance packages for greater planning security.
 We of course also advise you with regard to current subsidies which are available to facilitate the changeover to battery-electric drives.

 Charging instead of refueling, different handling, new technology - anyone who is interested in an eTruck is entering new territory in many respects.
 This is where the eConsulting team at Mercedes-Benz Trucks comes in.
 Their job is to help customers on their journey to eMobility.
 In this interview, Angelika Wetzel from the eConsulting team and eEconic product manager Linda Fritzenwanker reveal to us, among other things, why no two consultancies are alike.

 Ms. Wetzel, you advise customers on their journey to electrifying their fleet.
 What exactly does that involve?